codeadamca/activities/blind.markdown

     > **Note**
     > The first round can be a practice round.
 No elimination after round one.

-7. After each non-practice round, elimiate half the teams, and increase the complexity of the build.
+7. After each non-practice round, eliminate half the teams, and increase the complexity of the build.
 Here is a sample bracket for 16 participants (eight groups):

     ![Sample Bracket](/images/blind/blind-bracket.png)